 Moistening Herbs and Food

-Herbs and food that can help to promote fluid and fluidity in the body are almonds, american ginseng, coconut oil, codonopsis, eggs, cold water fish, fish oil, flaxseeds, jerusalem artichoke, jujubee dates, licorice, marshmallow, or wild mallows, milk and diary products in general (organic with full fat), oats, puslane, sea vegetables, sesame seeds and oil, schizandra,slippery elm, rehmannia, and saw palmetto.
+Herbs and food that can help to promote fluid and fluidity in the body are almonds, american ginseng, codonopsis, eggs, cold water fish, fish oil, flaxseeds, jerusalem artichoke, jujubee dates, licorice, marshmallow, or wild mallows, milk and diary products in general (organic with full fat), oats, puslane, sea vegetables, sesame seeds and oil, schizandra,slippery elm, rehmannia, and saw palmetto.
 This is not a complete list.
 These are just a few ideas.

 In the lungs, deficiency of vitamin D is associated with accelerated decline in lung function.
 I suggest you get the real sunshine and use vitamin D as a backup solution.
 Chronic respiratory diseases associated with vitamin D deficiency include cystic fibrosis, interstitial lung disease and chronic obstructive pulmonary disease (COPD).
 Deficiency of vitamin D has also been associated with increased risk of respiratory infection from influenza A and Mycobacterium tuberculosis.
 Absence of Vitamin D receptors (VDR) in mouse lungs can lead to an early onset of emphysema/COPD because of chronic inflammation, immune dysregulation and lung destruction.
 As of yet, there is no report on VDR regulation of cell junction proteins in lungs like there is in the intestines, but this is also a possibility.

 VDR activators, such as calcitriol, doxercalciferol, paricalcitol or alfacalcidol, are used to activate the vitamin D signaling pathways in the VDR.
 By the way, the VDR is affecting transcription of over 1000 genes that impact calcium and antimicrobial peptides.